lukasvst/dm-vio/README.md

       doi = {10.1109/LRA.2021.3140129}
     }

+## New: Live demo for Realsense cameras
+* **Update**: Now there is a live demo for Realsense cameras.
+See [doc/RealsenseLiveVersion.md](doc/RealsenseLiveVersion.md) for details.
+The page also contains interesting tips for improving performance on custom datasets.
+  * Note that it's not possible anymore to pass IMU noise values with the `camchain.yaml`, you need to use the `settings.yaml` file or commandline args.

 ### 1. Related Papers
 * **[DM-VIO: Delayed Marginalization Visual-Inertial Odometry](https://vision.in.tum.de/dm-vio)**, L. von Stumberg and D. Cremers, In IEEE Robotics and Automation Letters (RA-L), volume 7, 2022
 * **[Direct Sparse Visual-Inertial Odometry using Dynamic Marginalization](https://vision.in.tum.de/vi-dso)**, L. von Stumberg, V. Usenko and D. Cremers, In International Conference on Robotics and Automation (ICRA), 2018